wesleycamargo/azure-docs.pt-br/articles/storage/storage-dotnet-how-to-use-tables.md

 ### Adicionar declarações do namespace

-Adicione as seguintes instruções `using` na parte superior do arquivo `program.cs`:
+Adicione as seguintes instruções `using` à parte superior do arquivo `program.cs`:

 	using Microsoft.Azure; // Namespace for CloudConfigurationManager
 	using Microsoft.WindowsAzure.Storage; // Namespace for CloudStorageAccount